Photos of Autonomous Apes live at Red Gate Art Society, Vancouver, British Columbia

 Autonomous Apes headlined a night of raw, high-energy alt-rock at Red Gate Art Society — joined by two heavy-hitting local acts for an evening that blurred the line between rehearsal-room grit and pure stage chaos.

-By Spencer Nakamura | Photographed by Spencer Nakamura| Live at Red Gate Art Society | October 23, 2025
+Written & photographed by Spencer Nakamura| Live at Red Gate Art Society | October 23, 2025

 1 min read